-In the aftermath of the storm that hit the financial planning industry following Commissioner Haynes report on the financial services royal commission, which saw several big institutions exit the financial planning business, the one question that clients are (and should always have been) asking is – who is my Financial Adviser working for?
+In the aftermath of the storm that hit the financial planning industry following Commissioner Haynes’s report on the financial services royal commission, which saw several big institutions exit the financial planning business, the one question that clients are (and should always have been) asking is – who is my Financial Adviser working for?

-Although one would think the answer to that should be a straightforward and resounding – You, the client.
+Although one would think the answer to that should be straightforward and resounding – You, the client.
 Unfortunately, information that has since been made public indicates this may not always be the case.
 So how do you know?

 Here are some of the things that could potentially highlight that your Financial Adviser is not necessarily working in your best interest or working for you – if he/she:

-- Discourages any questions: Your Financial Adviser should be encouraged by your questions, as they provide an opportunity to engage and educate.
+Your Financial Adviser should be encouraged by your questions, as they provide an opportunity to engage and educate.
 Any obvious or subtle efforts to quell questions should immediately raise red flags.

-- Lacks transparency: Before providing you with financial advice, an Adviser should offer you a clear and transparent Terms of Engagement with clearly scoped out service arrangement, as well as fees and costs.
+Before providing you with financial advice, an Adviser should offer you a clear and transparent Terms of Engagement with clearly scoped out service arrangement, as well as fees and costs.

-- Does not spend time educating you: Your Financial Adviser is also your financial coach, constantly updating and equipping you by providing all pertinent information to be able to make an informed decision.
+Your Financial Adviser is also your financial coach, constantly updating and equipping you by providing all pertinent information to be able to make an informed decision.